iro0087/rando_csv_gen/README.md

 - You can add (by the column) the random generated csv by running as many time as you want the programm on the same file.

+- A column can randomly be composed of strings and integers

 Example in raw text

 ![photo4_000](https://user-images.githubusercontent.com/114911243/231787450-914af967-cd7e-454b-8433-91494f3c9970.jpg)